kailashkumar-S/kailashkumar-S/README.md

 I have a background in finance and engineering.
 I have strong work experience in data analytics and programming.
 I am currently working for a corporate bank to help them build credit risk models using python and R. I am looking to forge a career that is at the intersection of programming, statistics and quantitiatve finance.

+### 📊 Projects

+- I have linked to all the projects that I have built during my work and free time.

+### 📚 Resources

+- Links to resources that I found to be very helpful
 ### I am currently reading 📖